ejseqera/showcase/demo/docs/012_tertiary_analysis_data_studios.md

 ## Analyse RNAseq Data in Data Studios

-We can use Data Studios to further analyse our RNAseq results, perform comparisons, and perform statistical analyses such as differential expression.

-To generate differential statistics and comparisons for analyses, we can run the [nf-core/differentialabundance](https://github.com/nf-core/differentialabundance) pipeline with out RNAseq results as input and visualise these data in a Data Studio.
+We can use Data Studios to perform bespoke analysis on the results of upstream workflows.
+For example we can run the nf-core/rnaseq workflow to quantify gene expression, followed by nf-core/differentialabundance to derive differential expression statistics, and then use Data Studios to interrogate and visualise the results of those analyses.

-For the sake of time, we have run RNAseq results through the differentialabundance pipeline and created a new Data Studio with these results from the cloud mounted into the Studio to perform further analysis.
+As an example, we have run RNAseq results through the differentialabundance pipeline and created a new Data Studio with these results from the cloud mounted into the Studio to perform further analysis.
+One of these outputs is a Shiny application, which we can deploy for interactive analysis.

 /// details | Presenter's Note